demac24allday-glitch/threat-intel-entity-extraction-ai/README.md

-# threat-intel-entity-extraction-ai
+# Threat Intelligence Extraction with spaCy & LLaMA 3

-Threat intelligence extraction using spaCy and LLaMa 3 via Ollama
+Threat intelligence extraction using spaCy and LLaMA 3 via Ollama.